 I like to find and use greeting cards and postcards from goodwill/thrift stores so I hope you don't mind receiving a card that may be 'semi-vintage' (not quite old enough to be truly vintage and therefore truly cool, but still cute, lol!)
 Or even truly vintage (20+ years or older)

 I am a 'Cheapie McThrifterson', so anything free or re-gifted or re-swapped or from your house or from the dollar store/thrift store/garage sale is great!
 (As long as it's not dirty or smelly, lol) ...Like I said I'm not too picky, just surprise me! (o;

 Christian theme items are totally acceptable.

-I'm not much of a tea drinker, but I won't complain if get some.
-I love Starbucks Via packets (-:
+I'm not much of a tea drinker.
+I love Starbucks Via packets.
+And candy! (-:

 As smoke-free as possible please and no horror, vampire, witch, gory, occult, nude or profane items.

 IDEAS FOR STOCKING STUFFERS TOO (-; ** Vintage postage stamps (especially unused) ** Vintage photos ** Vintage postcards (blank or not) ** Vintage ephemera ** Vintage playing cards ** Non-vintage unused postage stamps ** Handmade items like: a mini-zine, mini book, ATC, postcard, pocket letter, ornament, pin, plushie, etc. ** Etsy favorite ** Gift cards - Starbucks, Dollar Tree, Target, Goodwill, Michael's, Amazon, Etsy to name a few ** Fun & funky crew socks